heartsh/conshomfold/README.md

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 The above installation is done by [Rustup](https://github.com/rust-lang-nursery/rustup.rs), so you can easily switch a compiler to use.
-Now you can install the ConsHomfold as follows:
+You can install the ConsHomfold as follows:
 ```bash
 $ cargo install conshomfold
 ```